A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | GETTY | -E : Exit upon disconnect |

+GETTY, short for "get tty", is a system process for A2osX that manages physical or virtual terminals (TTYs).
+When it detects a connection, it prompts for a username and then loads the system process LOGIN to authenticate the user.
+Each GETTY process creates a pseudo file such as /DEV/TTY1 /DEV/TTY2 to allow A2osX pass input/output streams between processes and connected users.

+GETTY handles 3 types of connections:
+- for virtual terminals presented and controlled by your Apple Screen and Keyboard.
+One GETTY process serves one virtual terminal.
+You can configure the number of virtual terminals on your A2osX system using the KCONFIG utility.
+Please see **[KCONFIG](###KCONFIG)***.
+- for serial terminals (or emulated terminals i.e. a PC running a VT-100 emulator) connected to your Apple via a Super Serial Card.
+One GETTY process serves one terminal.
+See the User Guide for setup and configuration information on connecting Physical Terminals.
+- for internet terminals connected to your Apple via via the internet using A2osX TCP networking suite.
+This suite includes a TELNETD server process that listens for requests from the internet and when such a request is initiated, TELNETD will launch a GETTY process to support that user.
+One GETTY process will launch for each TELNET user and will exit when then user disconnects (the TELNETD process calls GETTY with the -E option).

 ### INSDRV

 | Command |
 | ---- |
 | INSDRV Driver |

+INSDRV, short for "install driver", is a system process that loads and initializes hardware drivers for A2osX.
+Drivers are available for the Apple Mouse, Super Serial Card, and a range of Ethernet cards.
+Please see the Hardware section of the User Guide for more complete information on the drivers available for A2osX and enabling them in your system.

 ### KCONFIG